rfveds/wallet-app/README.md

 # WalletApp

-The application that I writting for a course assignment at university using Test Driven Development approach.
+The application that I wrote for a course assignment at university using Test Driven Development approach.

 ## Features that will be implemented

 ### Wallet
-- [ ] CRUD for Wallet
+- [x] CRUD for Wallet
-- [ ] creating and managing wallets (cards, cash, etc.)
+- [x] creating and managing wallets (cards, cash, etc.)
-- [ ] recording inflows and outflows (account balance cannot drop below zero)
+- [x] recording inflows and outflows (account balance cannot drop below zero)
-### Transactions
+### Operation
-- [ ] CRUD for Transactions
+- [x] CRUD for operations
-- [ ] searching for transactions
+- [x] searching for operations by title
-- [ ] viewing a list of transactions within a specified period along with the balance information
+- [x] viewing list of operations within a specified period
 ### Reports
-- [ ] CRUD for Reports
+- [x] CRUD for Reports
-- [ ] creating reports based on period, category, tag, etc.
+- [x] creating reports based on period, category, tag, etc.
-- [ ] creating charts for reports
+- [x] creating charts for reports
 ### Categories
-- [ ] CRUD for Categories, categorizing transactions in the wallet
+- [x] CRUD for Categories, categorizing operations in the wallet
-- [ ] filtering the list of transactions by categories
+- [x] filtering the list of operations by categories
 ### Tags
-- [ ] CRUD for Tags, tagging expenses
+- [x] CRUD for Tags, tagging operations
-- [ ] filtering the list of expenses by tags
+- [x] filtering the list of operations by tags

 ## Users